inet-framework/inet/showcases/visualizer/canvas/packetdrop/doc/index.rst

 Goals
 -----

-Several network problems manifest themselves as excessive packet drops, for example, poor connectivity, congestion, or misconfiguration.
-Visualizing packet drops helps to identify such problems in simulations, thereby reducing time spent on debugging and analysis.
-Poor connectivity in a wireless network can cause senders to drop unacknowledged packets after the retry limit is exceeded.
-Congestion can cause queues to overflow in a bottleneck router, again resulting in packet drops.

-This showcase contains several simulation models demonstrating typical causes of packet drops.
+This showcase presents various simulation models that demonstrate the use of the packet drop visualizer in identifying network problems in INET simulations.
+The visualizer helps to pinpoint the causes of excessive packet drops, such as poor connectivity, congestion, or misconfiguration, allowing for more efficient debugging and analysis.
+The simulation models showcase typical scenarios of packet drops resulting from issues such as retransmission in wireless networks and overflowing queues in bottleneck routers.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/packetdrop <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/packetdrop>`__